 Financial instruments classified as FVTPL are subsequently measured at fair value at each reporting period with changes in fair value recognized in the Statement of Comprehensive Income in the period in which they occur.
-The Fund's investments, derivatives and redeemable units are classified as FVTPL.
+The Fund's investments, derivative financial instruments and redeemable units are classified as FVTPL.